stuart-thomas-zoopla/dell-ipmi-fan-control/README.md

 # Dell-IPMI/idrac6-fan-control
 These scripts provide an override for the fan control on Dell PowerEdge servers that have IPMI access.
-It was developed against a R710 with iDRAC 6 and is designed to be run in contrainer or VM.
+It was developed against a R710 and R610 with iDRAC 6 and is designed to be run in a container or VM.
 I personally run Proxmox and so run it inside an LXC container.

+Note: Values for R720 are a work in progress.

 ## What does it do?
 Once installed, by default a script called auto.sh will run in the background.
-This checks CPU temperature and then picks between two other scripts, one for low demand and one for high demand (or low and high temp).
-These scripts then check the ambient temperature sensor in the server and set a fan speed based on that value.
-High demand will set faster fan speeds for the same ambient temperature than the low demand script does, as the CPU's are hotter.
+This checks CPU temperature and set a fan speed based on that value.

 Also included is a simple web interface that allows you to override the auto settings and set a manual value for the fan speed.
-Setting this to 1 sets the fans to around 1000rpm.
-Setting it to 120 sets the fans just over 10000rpm.
+The effect of the values in this setting vary slightly based on the system you are running against.
+Setting this to 1 on a R710 sets the fans to around 1000rpm, where as on an R610 you should not set below 20 otherwise you get low RPM warnings and the fans can stop altogether.
+On the other hand 120 seems to be a safe universal maximum speed, with the actual fan speed being between 10,000 (R710) and 14,000 rpm (R610), again depending on system.
 Anything in between is inbetween.
 Within the Web interface you can also set it back to Auto, or if things have gone squiffy, reboot the container/vm you have this running in.

 ## Installation
 From a Linux CLI run